Last updated on May 4, 2024

 To display the contrast or color noise, click the Show/hide contrast or color noise mask buttons at the top of the Reduce panel.

 In this paragraph, only the tools specific to Nik Dfine are discussed.
-The basic operation of control points and control lines is discussed in the Common Interface and Tools chapter > Control Points and Control Lines.
+The basic operation of local adjustments is discussed in the Common Interface and Tools chapter.

-While automatic correction generally works well for most images, the real advantage of Nik Dfine is its ability to process noise with great precision using the control points and lines presented here, or using the color ranges discussed in the next paragraph.
+While automatic correction generally works well for most images, the real advantage of Nik Dfine is its ability to process noise with great precision using the local adjustments, or using the color ranges discussed in the next paragraph.
 In either case, you can correct noise in defined areas of the image, such as smoothing out noise visible in the sky, while protecting detail elements from excessive smoothing.

-1. In the Reduce panel, in the Method menu, make sure that Control Points is selected.
+1. In the Reduce panel, in the Method menu, make sure that Local adjustments is selected.

-2. Click on one of the control point or control line buttons.
+2. Click on one of the local adjustment tool buttons.

-3. Click the place in the image where you want the control point or line to be applied.
+3. Click the place in the image where you want the local adjustment to be applied.

 To preview and correct noise most efficiently zoom in to 1:1.